Felipe-exec/Felipe-exec/README.md

 - ⚡ Fun fact: i never give up.

-- 🎮 If i were a genius inventor, i would most like to invent the best game ever
+- 🎮 If i were a genius inventor, i would most like to invent the best game ever.

 - 🐱‍👤 Yes, i'm trying to be a Full Stack!